ortiza0556/COP4331-Group-16/SystemArchitecture.md

 "Get Your Shit Together" will test for SQL injections on each user input.

 # Performance
+ Information pulls from the database, as well as edits and updates should be optimized in order to minimize the amount of waiting a user experiences while using the application.
+Ideally no databse interaction should take longer than 500ms.
+Sorting of data will be done using the built in Java sorting algoritms, which offer O(nlogn) performance on most datasets.
+(Arrays.sort is a tuned Quick Sort and Collections.sort is Merge Sort)

 # Scalability
 As the backlog gets more massive, because of the information inputted, the program itself shouldn't crash.
 Also additional new features for the backlog can be added.
 New types of backlog classes should be easy to add.